-Lakefly ’25 Preview: Romance and Murder
+Lakefly ’25 Conference Preview: Poetry, Publishing and Pantsers

 Judith Maupin openly and enthusiastically discusses the lifelong pursuit, fascination and appreciation of murder in its many forms from real life, television, movies, acting and in our beloved books.
 Not a great conversation starter, but it has been, however, a mainstay of Judith’s.
 While not pursuing murder, Judith enjoys her murder free real life with her twelve year-old twins and husband (who seems to need to sleep with one eye open) while imagining attempting to write a series of fiction murder books. locally based, fine tuning her murder mystery play and ongoing acting on stage in local theatrical murder mysteries.